Walluri/dva/README.md

     - So we can create up to 15 read replicas, and they can be with in the same AZ, cross AZ, or Cross Region.
     - There will be an Asynchronous replication between the main RDS instance and the read replicas.
     - So the application reading from a replica - might not have the latest data.
 This is called Eventual consistent.
+    - So, The read replicas are good for scaling reads.
+    - Now, A read replica can be promoted to their OWN database.
+The can take writes now and will be completely out of the replication mechanism.
+It will then have its own lifecycle afterwards.
+    - And our application must have a connection string updated to leverage all the read replicas.
+    - Ex : If a data team comes up to us and asks for running reporting in the production database - it will effect the production traffic on the DB.
+    - Networking cost with read replicas: normally there would be a cost if data moves with AZ.
+    - But, For RDS no fee for data replication with in AZ.
+    - But, If its a Cross Region replication - there will be replication fee.
+    - **RDS MultiAZ**
+    - This is for disaster recovery.
+    - Any change to the master is synchronously replicated to the standby instance : Only then the change is accepted.
+    - The user application gets one DNS name and if the master fails - there will be automatic failover to the standby instance.
     -